StandardTouch/sundus_ai_backend/docs/development/TOOLS_REFERENCE.md

     type: "function",
     function: {
       name: "get_order_details",
       description: "Get detailed information about a specific order including status, items, billing details, and payment information.
-Requires user authentication.
-Use this after OTP verification or when user is already authenticated and asks for specific order information.",
+Use this when user wants to track a specific order, asks about order status, wants to check delivery status, or asks 'where is my order?' or 'track order #6317'.",
       parameters: {
         type: "object",
         properties: {